lich-uct/molpher-lib/doc/source/documentation/python/molpher.core.rst

 molpher.core package
 ====================

-This package contains the most essential functionality of the library.
-It provides facilities that can be used to interact with the morphing process during runtime and also alter some higher-level aspects of the morphing algorithm.
+This package contains the most essential features of the library.
+It provides everything that the user of the library will need.
+All the modules and classes below and their contents are meant to be imported by external scripts.

+.. contents:: Table of Contents

 Modules
 -------